owhiting4/Geovisualization-Portfolio/README.md

 # owhiting
 GEOG3540/owhiting - Olivia Whiting

-This is my portfolio for GEOG:3540 Geographic Visualization
+This is repository of my portfolio for GEOG:3540 Geographic Visualization